antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Find the _Color mode_ dropdown and select **Color by Track**.
 Now set the _Color track_ dropdown to use the
   **cms_predicted (4 cat)** track, and click **Set colors** to show the changes.
+* Note that you can exclude track subgroups in the legend.
+E.g. click on the yellow square from the legend to hide the datapoint with that value.
+Click the legend title to invert the data point selection.
+Click the boxes of the hidden track value data points to show them again.

 The most important parameter for the t-SNE algorithm is the perplexity value.
 The perplexity parameter controls the balance between a focus on preserving local details or global structures of the data.
 When R2 receives the